ansys/pygranta/doc/source/api.rst

 API reference
 =============

-The ``pygranta`` metapackage on its own does not have a specific API.
-The only information specific-only to this package that can be provided is its version.
-This can be looked up as follows:
+The ``pygranta`` metapackage does not have an API.
+The only information that you can obtain specific to this package is the version.

+To obtain the metapackage version, use this code:

 .. code-block:: pycon